NHS pension abatement rules

 • redundancy.

-Abatement will not apply to any benefits claimed via draw down (in the 1995/2008 section or 2015 scheme) unless the members pensionable pay/commitment increases within the first 12 months of receiving drawn down benefits.
-If this occurs during the first 12 months after draw down then the pension will remain abated until the required reduction to 90% of pensionable earnings/commitment is made.
-During the COVID Pandemic this abatement rule was suspended but is due to resume from 1 April 2023.
+Abatement will not apply to any benefits claimed via partial retirement/ (in the 1995/2008 Section or 2015 scheme) unless the members pensionable pay/commitment increases within the first 12 months of receiving drawn down benefits.
+If this occurs during the first 12 months after draw down then the pension will remain abated until the required reduction by at least 10% of pensionable earnings/commitment before partial retirement is made.

 Pensionable NHS earnings